 Skip to main content

-The OpenUEM server components can be installed on a Debian/Ubuntu machine using .deb packages available in OpenUEM repository.
+The OpenUEM server components can be installed on a Debian 12/Ubuntu 24.04 machine using .deb packages available in OpenUEM repository.

 The Debian/Ubuntu repository and its contents are signed with a GPG public key